-Liver Detox is a controversial subject, because medical doctors generally say "you can't detox your liver, because your Liver detoxifies itself"
+Liver Detox is a controversial subject because medical doctors generally say “you can’t detox your liver because your Liver detoxifies itself”

 Detox supplements that address the entire digestive system indirectly support the Liver.
 By clearing undigested, built up matter from the colon, an Ultimate Herbal Detox program with a high dose of herbs will reduce the amount of re-circulating waste substances straining the Liver.
 Our Ultimate Herbal Detox program has a specific range of herbs designed to specifically detox your Liver.

 Liver disease is one of the major causes of morbidity and mortality across the world.
-According to World Health Organization estimates, about 500 million people are living with chronic hepatitis infections resulting in the death of over one million people annually.
+According to the World Health Organization estimates, about 500 million people are living with chronic hepatitis infections resulting in the death of over one million people annually.
 Medicinal plants serve as a vital source of potentially useful new compounds for the development of effective therapy to combat Liver problems.
 (1)

 What does your Liver do?